Lut99/rubies-diary/src/curse_of_strahd/session_1.md

 The troupe decides to follow the man into a poor cttage.
 He shares his food, and asks after their origin.
 This is how we learn that the male wizard is called Kent.
 He prays to Seluna, the moon goddess. <u>To Aurellia, the man says a healer lives in Vallaky</u>.

 Dear diary, I'll tell you:
-- Vampires cannot stand syn;
+- Vampires cannot stand sun;
 - Live in coffins at day;
 - Need to be invited inside;
 - Get hurt by <u>flowing</u> water.